mydobie/simple-react-redux-app/README.md

 If you need to change the port the application is running on, then change the `PORT` value in the `.env` file.
 This `PORT` value is only used for the development server and will not impact a production or production-like (like staging) environment.

-#### Known warnings

-While starting up the development server, some known warnings or errors may be displayed.
-Please see the `Build/Known warnings` section below.

 ### Run tests

 To run the tests, run `npm run test` in a terminal the root of the project.
 This will run all of the tests in the `src/__tests__` directory.